mattermost/docs/source/overview/faq.rst

 When an MMTA is breached, it is most likely from an unknown bug or an unknown vulnerability.
 Because of this, it may not be clear that a system has been breached, and customers may not be notified.
 Moreover, following a breach, there's often no way for the customer's security team to audit the MMTA vendor and understand how their confidential data may have been accessed or stolen.

-The end result is confidential information passing through an MMTA may be used to exploit other systems the customer operates, which no way to trace the root of the breach to mitigate it in future.
+The end result is confidential information passing through an MMTA may be used to exploit other systems the customer operates, with no way to trace the root of the breach to mitigate it in future.

 As an example, when `OneLogin reported a security breach that allowed the attacker to decrypt encrypted data impacting 2000 customers and 70 SaaS apps <https://krebsonsecurity.com/2017/06/onelogin-breach-exposed-ability-to-decrypt-data/>`_ (2017).
 Details were vague and there was little customers could do to analyze their risk or reduce risk in future.